vlachenal/webservices-bench-client/README.md

 # webservices-bench-client
  Project to test and compare different webservices - the client side

- Special thanks for [JSON generator](https://www.json-generator.com/) for generating test data.
+ Special thanks for [JSON generator](https://www.json-generator.com/) for generating test data (see generate.json file for generate new data).

 ## Synopsis
 This is the client side of the [webservices-bench project](https://github.com/vlachenal/webservices-bench)